+Fertilisation

-Pollination Fertilisation Pollination refers to the process of Fertilisation refers to fusion of male transfer of pollen grains from anther to and female gamete to form a zygote. stigma of flower.
+Fertilisation refers to fusion of male

+and female gamete to form a zygote.

 2. What is the role of the seminal vesicles and the prostate gland?

 Ans.
 Secretions of seminal vesicles and prostate gland provide fluid medium to sperm to move and also provide nutrition to them.